-As the U.S. takes the day to reflect and honor veterans, there is a sobering economic reality for the men and women who fought in Iraq and Afghanistan.
+As the U.S. takes the day to reflect and honor veterans, there is a sobering reality found in the weak job market for the men and women who fought in Iraq and Afghanistan.
 The unemployment rate for this group of veterans is a staggering 12 percent, far higher than the national 9 percent average.
 And things could get worse quickly.
-If the congressional 12-member ‘Super Committee’ fails to agree on a bipartisan deficit reduction package of at least $1.2 trillion in the next two weeks, there will be approximately $600 billion in automatic cuts to the Pentagon’s budget over the next 10 years.
-This is in addition to the $400 billion in defense spending cuts planned by the Obama administration over the next decade.
+If the congressional 12-member ‘Super Committee’ fails to agree on a bipartisan deficit reduction package of at least $1.2 trillion in the next two weeks there will be approximately $600 billion in automatic cuts to the Pentagon’s budget over the next 10 years.
+This is in addition to the $400 billion in defense spending cuts planned by the Obama Administration over the next decade.
 The House Armed Services Committee warned in September that this outcome would force nearly 200,000 additional soldiers and Marines onto the job market.

-Here’s a look at some important statistics related to our veterans:
+Here’s a look at some important stats related to our veterans:

 The number of military veterans in the United States in 2010.